-We’re a family of six – quite the blessing and quite some work.
-Maria and Herbert (mom and dad), with Marthe, Eskil, Krister and Bente.
+We’re a family of six – quite the blessing and a little bit of work, for us all: Maria and Herbert (mom and dad), with Marthe, Eskil, Krister and Bente.

 We live in a small town called Ålgård, on the south west coast of Norway, where there are more sheep than people, but both are friendly.